VadlamudiNaveen/Trees/README.md

 # Question 4
 4: Find whether the binary tree has twins or not(Hint: Pre order Tree Traversal and checking) </br>
 # Question 5
-5: Find the Present Generation of the family Tree </br>
+5: Find the Present Generation of the family Tree.</br>